scotthayne/Image-Grader/README.md

 ## Key Features

 ### Intelligent Set Detection
-- **Adjustable Blank Threshold**: GUI slider to set the file size threshold for blanks (3.0-7.0 MB, default 5.0 MB)
+- **Adjustable Blank Threshold**: GUI slider to set the file size threshold for blanks (3.0-7.0 MB, default 5.0 MB), with descriptive text to guide the user.
 - **File Size + Content Analysis**: Identifies blank separator images using the adjustable file size and absence of people
 - **Automatic Set Separation**: Organizes images into logical sets for comparison